 Course Description: Pediatric Technique 2 is a hybrid course with components online and a campus-based Pediatric Technique Review and Assessment session (PedTRA).
 This course is the second of a two-part series designed to deepen students' abilities to apply manual therapies to pediatric patients safely and effectively.
-In this course, students learn to modify manual therapies including extremity adjustive techniques, active rehabilitation procedures, and additional therapeutic techniques for safe and effective application in pediatric patients of different ages and levels of development and ability.
-Students learn to identify indications and contraindications for the application of these techniques in the pediatric population.
+In this course, students learn to identify indications and contraindications for the application of extremity manipulation techniques and active rehabilitation in the pediatric population.
+Students learn to adapt these skills for safe and effective application in pediatric patients of different ages and levels of development and ability.
 Material in this course is included in the hands-on, campus-based PedTRA Session 2.

 - 1. Demonstrate safe and effective, age-appropriate extremity manipulation techniques for pediatric patients.
 (PLO1,3) - 1.1.
 Identify indications and contraindications for various pediatric extremity manipulation techniques. - 1.2.
-Adapt extremity manipulation to suit the age, physiology, and development of pediatric patients. - 1.3.
+Adapt extremity manipulation techniques to suit the age, physiology, and development of pediatric patients. - 1.3.
 Demonstrate specific adjustive techniques for extremity joints including shoulder, elbow, wrist, hand, hip, knee, ankle, and foot. - 1.4.
 Use clinical history and examination findings to ensure extremity manipulation technique selection is safe and effective for each patient. - 2.
-Demonstrate safe and effective, age-appropriate soft tissue treatment techniques for pediatric patients.
+Demonstrate safe and effective, age-appropriate active rehabilitation of extremity injuries for pediatric patients.
 (PLO 1,3) - 2.1.
-Adapt soft tissue techniques to suit the age, physiology, and development of pediatric patients. - 2.2.
-Demonstrate specific soft tissue techniques for extremity joints including shoulder, elbow, wrist, hand, hip, knee, ankle, and foot. - 2.3.
-Demonstrate specific age-appropriate applications of soft tissue techniques for extremities in pediatric patients. - 2.4.
-Use clinical history and examination findings to ensure extremity soft tissue technique selection is appropriate, safe, and effective for each patient. - 3.
+Identify indications and contraindications for pediatric active rehabilitation. - 2.2.
+Adapt active rehabilitation to suit the age, physiology, and development of pediatric patients. - 2.3.
+Demonstrate specific active rehabilitation for extremity joints including shoulder, elbow, wrist, hand, hip, knee, ankle, and foot. - 2.4.
+Use clinical history and examination findings to ensure active rehabilitation selection is appropriate, safe, and effective for each patient. - 3.
 Create a healthcare environment that promotes open communication with pediatric patients and their caregivers.
 (PLO4,3) - 3.1.
 Demonstrate fluency when communicating with patients and their caregivers regarding the rationale, indications, contraindications, and alternatives to care. - 3.2.
 Use age and developmentally appropriate communication skills to explain technique application to patients and their caregivers. - 3.3.
 Factor in the patient's and their caregivers' preferences when selecting treatment techniques.